Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - You can now set if specific types of factories do not have AI production cloning issue instead of Ares' indiscriminate behavior of `AllowParallelAIQueues=no`.
   - If `AllowParallelAIQueues=no` (*Ares feature*) is set, the tags have no effect.
+- You can also exclude specific TechnoTypes from being built in parallel by AI by setting `ForbidParallelAIQueues` to true on a TechnoType.

 In `rulesmd.ini`
 ```ini